luraess/julia-parallel-course-EGU21/README.md

 ![](docs/diffusion_impl.png)

 It works, but the iteration count seems to be pretty high (`niter>1000`).
-There is a simple way to circumvent this by adding "damping" to the rate-of-change `dHdt`, analogous to adding friction to enable faster convergence
+There is a simple way to circumvent this by adding "damping" (`damp`) to the rate-of-change `dHdt`, analogous to adding friction to enable faster convergence
 ```md
 dHdt = -(H-Hold)/dt -dqH/dx + damp*dHdt
 ```